Clinical-Genomics/cg/documentation/commands/README.md

 Remove stuff. *Use caution.*

 ### cg clean beacon
-Remove beacon for a sample or one or more affected samples from a family.
+Remove beacon for a sample or one or more affected samples from a family, cleans the beacon database of the inserted variants.
 It is required to specify what item type that should be removed.
 Example:

 ```$ cg clean beacon --item_type TYPE ITEM_ID```

-Where `TYPE` can be `family` or `sample`. cleans the beacon database of the inserted variants
+Where `TYPE` can be `family` or `sample`.

 ### cg clean mip
 Remove analysis output.
 Removes the family directory (as defined in the cg config).